 We were working with a really godly team of doctors.
 It’s just a matter of trusting utterly.
 This wasn’t new.
 I’d felt completely out of control since the assault in January – not that “control” is ever anything but an illusion, but, you know.
 8-1/2 months ago the world upended and hadn’t righted since – until my son was born.
 It’s not a bad thing.
 It keeps me on my knees, keeps me from my arrogant, self reliant “It’s okay, God.
 I got this” attitude, which I’m so quick to adopt.

 Our little boy may have been conceived in violence, but he is a gift from God — a delicious gift that filled the hole in our family that we never realized was there.
 He made us complete.

 I’m so thankful to have been connected to other mothers who became pregnant by rape as well.
 We are survivors.
 Not victims.
 My son has healed me.

 The pressure to abort from the medical community was extremely eye opening to me.
 So many times I was told how “simple” it would be and how quickly I could just “get on with my life” once it was over.
 It was heartbreaking to have to repeatedly hear it.
 Even some friends thought keeping the baby was a mistake – that I wouldn’t be able to handle things emotionally.
 Every time we, as rape survivor mothers, share our stories, we are strengthened as we strengthen others. . . .
 And who knows what lives might be spared?

-Editor’s Note: This was first published at Save the 1 on December 8, 2014, and is reprinted here with permission.
+Editor’s Note: This article was first published elsewhere and was reprinted here with permission in 2014.